Our review of the xDuoo TA-26 is a high-powered desktop headphone tube amplifier with a dual 6N8P pre-amp and 6N5P buffer. It is priced at $319.

-Disclaimer: The xDuoo TA-26 sent to us is a sample in exchange for our honest opinion in this review.
+Disclaimer: This is a sample sent to us in exchange for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 Thank you to xDuoo and Linsoul for giving us this opportunity.

-To read more on Xduoo products featured on Headfonics click here.
+To read more about Xduoo products featured on Headfonics click here.

 xDuoo is a popular brand in the audiophile world with a wide range of mainly amplifiers and source gear for headphones and IEM users.